1/12/09-- Car Series, Lava Spouts (projector brightened, detail)

 ~~~~~~~~~~~~

-ALL RIGHTS RESERVED— Images of my work may be used for non-commercial purposes provided credit is given.
+ALL RIGHTS RESERVED— Images of work may be used for non-commercial purposes provided credit is given.
 For commercial uses— e.g. publisher of fine art reproductions— contact me.
 Will be happy to work with you.

 —Warren Farr